nguyensjsu/fa21-172-jants/Progess Report/Jay/Week1.md

 ### Challenges

-* Needed to add the java functionality to the reset password page.
+* Need to add the java functionality to the reset password page.